eqdiag/hydra/README.md

 A project spawned out of the frustration with so many graphics APIs: I just want to easily draw things using my GPU and wanna make sure they can run everywhere.

+Hydra's main goal is make it easy to create interactive gpu-based applications that run natively and on the web.
+It provides many *utility* gpu functions and math functions to make setting up 2d and 3d wgpu applications easier.

+It's also designed to be *<~o_o~>ergonomic<~o_o~>*

+## Features
+- A
+- B
+- C

 ## Installation